PgBiel/elembic/docs/book/src/misc/reference/elements.md

 ### `e.select`

-Prepare selectors which **only match elements with a certain set of values for their fields.** Receives filters in the format `element.with(field: A, other-field: B)`.
+Prepare Typst-native selectors which **only match elements with a certain set of values for their fields.** Receives filters in the format `element.with(field: A, other-field: B)`.
 Note that the fields must be specified through their names, even if they are usually